HonuLife/rails-turbo-vue/README.md

 # Rails + Turbo + Vue

 Render your views with Rails and then sprinkle in client-side rendered Vue components where you want them.
-When Vue components are used, they are dynamically imported and mounted when needed.
+When Vue components are used, they are dynamically imported and mounted, keeping your app's load times fast for users by keeping js bundle sizes small.

 ## Features